Process Safety Panel

-Taking place in beautiful Québec City, the CSChE 2016 student program presented a wealth of interesting programming.
-Undergraduate and graduate students attended workshops, competitions and other CSChE 2016 techcnial programming.
+The student program at the 66th Canadian Chemical Engineering Conference (CSChE 2016) student program presented a wealth of interesting programming.
+Undergraduate and graduate students attended workshops, competitions and other CSChE 2016 technical programming.
 Check out conference pictures on the CIC Flickr account!

 Queen's Chemical Engineering Research Day – Poster Session

 Queen's University Chemical Engineering Graduate Student Association (CEGSA)

 The Fall semester kicked off with a running start for Queen's University and Royal Military College Chemical Engineering students.
 On September 9, the Queen's Chemical Engineering Graduate Student Association (CEGSA), in conjunction with the Queen’s Department of Chemical Engineering and the Canadian Society for Chemical Engineering (CSChE) hosted the 2nd Annual Chemical Engineering Research Day, open to undergraduate and graduate students and postdoctoral fellows in Kingston.